 Akin to a neutral engine, muscle is a tissue which actively burns calories whereas fat stores excess energy.
 They are not connected and, like a round in a WBA match, one must fall for the other to rise.

-3. ‘Grunting and moaning loudly at the gym increases muscle mass (and attracts ladies)’
+3. ‘Grunting and moaning loudly at the gym makes everyone respect you (and attracts ladies)’

 Aristotle and his scholastics once said that everything has a purpose.
 Even if his scientific theory was de-bunked, I can use this theoretical maxim to ask ‘what is the purpose of grunting at the mirror in the gym’?
-Or eye-seducing your reflection while you do a bicep curl, perhaps.
+Or eye-seducing your reflection while you do a bicep curl?

 I don’t think it helps you gain anything- especially not sex appeal or phone numbers- other than judgemental glances.
 I get random noises escaping from your lips upon occasion, but some take it to another level.
 Please find other ways to de-stress.
 Perhaps your significant other can help with that obnoxiously loud energy release, if you catch my drift.